harirathod/image-manipulator/README.md

 - **[Room for Improvement](#room-for-improvement)**

 ## Overview
-The python module 'image_manipulator.py' provides functions for processing images, using OpenCV and NumPy.
+The Python module 'image_manipulator.py' provides functions for processing images, using OpenCV and NumPy.
 In its current state, it can:
   - Convert images to greyscale and sepia
   - Display images in windows
   - Save images to file
-  - _SOON: Convert images to ASCII art_
+  - Convert images to ASCII art

 ## Technologies Used
-- Python3
+- Python 3.11.0
 - OpenCV
 - NumPy

 ## Project Status